 - You can’t just focus on official company information; you may also have to look at individualized information as well.

 - Detailed personal information can give you some insight into the daily lives of employees at a specific company.

-- With the strong tools available through a public records search engine, you can manage risk at a client’s business.
+- With the strong tools available through a public records search engine, such as background investigations, you can manage risk at a client’s business.

 In an investigation, you might realize that the prosecution will probably find your client guilty of white-collar criminal action.
 When you come to this realization, you might want to talk to the prosecutors to come up with a deal.
 Before you talk to the prosecutors, however, you’ll want to use a public records search engine to get as much information as you can.
 That way, those prosecutors will be able to understand why they’ll get a better deal when you settle out of court.

 - Talking to the prosecution can be a useful way to protect your clients from more significant legal action.